ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * As results from many hosts will be aggregated at once, modules should return only relevant output.
 Returning the entire contents of a log file is generally bad form.

+* Modules should have a concise and well defined functionality.
+Basically, follow the UNIX philosophy of doing one thing well.

+* Modules should not require that a user know all the underlying options of an api/tool to be used.
+For instance, if the legal values for a required module parameter cannot be documented, that's a sign that the module would be rejected.

+* Modules should typically encompass much of the logic for interacting with a resource.
+A lightweight wrapper around an API that does not contain much logic would likely cause users to offload too much logic into a playbook, and for this reason the module would be rejected.
+Instead try creating multiple modules for interacting with smaller individual pieces of the API.

 .. _debugging_ansiblemodule_based_modules: